 Email Suppression Settings

 Engagement-based suppression is a tool in SharpSpring that prevents emails from being sent to unengaged leads, which are leads with either a contact engagement score of 0 or leads that are unengaged due to no engagement in 24 months.

 This suppression also applies to emails sent to lists.
 Healthy or At Risk senders in SharpSpring have the option to either require or disable engagement-based suppression.
 It takes 60 days after you become a Healthy sender before you can remove suppression.

 To require engagement-based suppression, do the following:

-Note: Senders with Poor or Suspended statuses will be unable to click the checkbox, as the checkbox will be grayed out.
+Note: Senders with Unhealthy or Limited statuses will be unable to click the checkbox, as the checkbox will be grayed out.

 How Engagement-Based Suppression Works

-- 16 points when the contact is added through a form submission
+- 16 points when the contact is created through a form submission

 A contact's score is decreased by one point each time a contact is sent an email and does not take one of the following engagement actions: